-So let’s pipe some SUNSHINE onto cupcakes this month!
+So let’s pipe some SUNSHINE onto cupcakes today!

 What I’m trying to say is this: once I began playing around with different piping tips, my confidence immediately shot up.
 It all started with the courage to TRY.
 Once extremely intimidated by cake and cupcake decorating, I was pleasantly surprised with how EASY it was/is to create beautifully decorated confections.
 And I think you will be too!

 Trust me, if I can pipe roses, swirls, and sunflowers– so can you.